Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 }

 Note: Adjust dimension to match the embedding model you use (1024 for Titan Embeddings V2).
-Also, specifying the engine parameter in method will cause an error in OpenSearch Serverless. "name": "hnsw" alone is sufficient.
+Also, specifying the engine parameter in method on OpenSearch Serverless will result in an error. "name": "hnsw" alone is sufficient.

 3. Connecting from Bedrock Knowledge Base Using "Use Existing OpenSearch Collection"